Prosecutors: Undercover FBI video shows Hopkins doctor sharing private medical records to help Russia

 Dr. Jamie Lee Henry, an Army Major who was nearing the end of his active-duty service, was trying to access the medical records of patients on his computer but was getting frustrated with technical difficulties.
 He then presented a notebook to the agent that contained medical information on patients, according to federal prosecutors.

-The government alleges the couple was trying to show the Russians they were eager to help their cause, while the defendants allege the undercover agent entrapped them when they only wanted to offer humanitarian aide.
+The U.S. government alleges the couple was trying to show the Russians they were eager to help their cause.
+Meanwhile, the defendants allege the undercover agent entrapped them when they only wanted to offer humanitarian aid.

 The videos shown to jurors at the federal trial lasted roughly five hours and are pivotal to the government's case.